Biden in Mississippi, Sanders in Michigan before primaries - KVIA

 Biden mentioned former President Barack Obama several times.
 He said the United States is at “an inflection point” because of poor treatment in the past three years of people who are marginalized, isolated and oppressed.

+Actress Vivica A. Fox and former Massachusetts Gov. Deval Patrick spoke to a racially diverse crowd Sunday at a get-out-the-vote rally for Biden at historically black Tougaloo College in Jackson.
+“Joe had President Obama’s back for every minute of those eight years in office,” said Fox, who also campaigned for Biden in South Carolina before that state’s primary.

-California Sen. Kamala Harris said she would “do everything in my power” to help elect Biden.
+As Jackson was endorsing Sanders, meanwhile, Biden picked up the coveted endorsement of California Sen. Kamala Harris, who said she would “do everything in my power” to help elect the former vice president.
 She is the latest dropout from the Democratic race for president to line up behind Biden in his matchup against Sanders.

-The decision by Harris, who was one of three black candidates seeking to challenge President Donald Trump, further solidifies the Democratic establishment’s move to close circles around Biden after his Super Tuesday success.
+The decision by Harris, who was one of three black candidates seeking to challenge Trump, further solidifies the Democratic establishment’s move to close circles around Biden after his Super Tuesday success.

-Sanders announced that civil rights leader Jesse Jackson was formally backing him.
-Jackson was appearing with Sanders in Grand Rapids and planned to say that Biden had not reached out to him for endorsement while Sanders had.

-According to prepared remarks released by the Sanders campaign, Jackson said he chose the Vermont senator after the campaign offered responses on 13 issues Jackson raised, including protecting voting rights, increasing funding for historically black colleges and universities and committing to putting African Americans on the Supreme Court.
+Despite that, Jackson said he chose Sanders after the campaign offered responses on 13 issues Jackson raised, including protecting voting rights, increasing funding for historically black colleges and universities and committing to putting African Americans on the Supreme Court, according to a statement released by the Sanders’ campaign.
+He also said Biden’s campaign hadn’t approached him about an endorsement but Sanders’ did.

-“Right now, our focus is here in Michigan, where we think we have the agenda that can win this state.
-And, also, with two people in the race — now, it’s Vice President Biden and myself — we have the opportunity to contrast our voting records, our vision for the future,” Sanders said in an interview with CNN’s “State of the Union.”
+Speaking at the rally, Jackson brushed aside some voters’ uneasiness about Sanders’ avowed democratic socialist ideology, saying Sanders will defend democratic values and that issues important to poor and minority people wouldn’t have been prioritized in the presidential race without him.

 Weissert reported from Grand Rapids, Michigan.